zakari1231/final_project_cs50p/README.md

 #### ` python project.py save_to_csv `
 this command will create a 3 csv file from the tables 'general bill', 'expenses', 'total'
 * If you want to create a CSV file for only a specific day add the date in a format " %Y-%m-%d ".

+finally

+Huge thanks to David J. Malan and team for making this awsome courses